Parochial Administrator (Pastor)

 Philip Mayer grew up as a devout Pentecostal and developed a personal relationship with the Lord Jesus Christ and a love of the Bible at a young age.
 During college, in response to a calling to ordained ministry, he began studying theology and Christian history, which led to searching for the denomination that held the fullness of what he was discovering.
 He got married to an adventurous woman and found himself drawn to the rich liturgical traditions, history, and warmth that he discovered in the Episcopal Church and went on to be ordained.

 However, his studies into the Fathers of the Church and the development of doctrine led him to the Catholic faith.
 It was then that he discovered the Lord’s foundation of the Church was in Catholicism and that the fullness and true flourishing of the faith was still to be found.
-He entered the Church in 2012 along with his wife, and after receiving a special dispensation from Pope Francis, was ordained as a Catholic priest in 2019 and sent to Jacksonville to assist in fostering the growth and establishment of the mission of Saint James Catholic Church.
-Father Mayer offices out of Assumption Catholic Church where he can often be found celebrating the 6:30 AM Daily Mass.
+He entered the Church in 2012 along with his wife, and after receiving a special dispensation from Pope Francis, was ordained as a Catholic priest in 2019 and sent to Jacksonville to assist in fostering the growth and establishment of the mission of St. James Catholic Church.
+Father Mayer can often be found concelebrating at the 6:30 AM Daily Mass at Assumption Catholic Church.
+He also works as a chaplain for Promedica Hospice.
+He and his wife Melissa have three children.

 Fr.
 Jim O’Neal